 - The boiler gas is pulled into the scrubber through the flue gas isolating valves.

 - In the scrubber unit, the gas undergoes the process of cooling, cleaning, and drying after which they are supplied to the tanks.

-- The treated gas from the scrubber is then passed through the motor driven blowers into the tanks.
+- The treated gas from the scrubber is then passed through the motor-driven blowers into the tanks.
 They are mounted on rubber vibration absorbers and isolated from the piping by rubber expansion bellows.

 - The gas control valves regulate the quantity of gas to be delivered and the pressure controller manages the deck pressure.
-There is a set point below which, if the deck pressure falls, the output signal is raised to open the valve a bit further and in the same way if the deck pressure rises the valve is closed to maintain the correct pressure.
+There is a set point below which, if the deck pressure falls, the output signal is raised to open the valve a bit further, and in the same way if the deck pressure rises the valve is closed to maintain the correct pressure.
 Thus, the system ensures that the circuit is neither overfed nor starved in the process with the help of the valves.

-- The gas passes through the deck water seal, before entering the deck line, which doubles up as non-return valve so as to stop the explosive gas from the cargo tanks.
+- The gas passes through the deck water seal, before entering the deck line, which doubles up as a non-return valve so as to stop the explosive gas from the cargo tanks.

 - After passing the deck seal the inert gas is then mounted to create an equilibrium with the deck water seal pressure.
 Here the system gets shut down.
 If both the deck seal as well as the non-return valve fail, the relief valve vents the gases from the tank into the atmosphere.

-- If during the process of separation of the ‘production’ and ‘distribution’ components the oxygen content of the gas rises above 8%, the oxygen analyzer detects it and triggers an alarm and shuts down the plant.
+- If during the process of separation of the ‘production’ and ‘distribution’ components the oxygen content of the gas rises above 8%, the oxygen analyzer detects it and triggers an alarm, and shuts down the plant.